 London has seen some pretty beautiful restaurants opening of late and this Clerkenwell restaurant is a particularly good example - the stripped-back approach to the decor on the Grade II building is stunning.
 Reviews of both the look and Florence Knight's cooking have been great.
 Grace Dent called it "hugely convivial, like a time before any of the Bad Things happened" while Marina O'Loughlin said "This is a place for four-hour lunches, for cinq à sept, for abandoning all idea of restraint or frugality."

 Covent Garden - 15 Henrietta Street, London WC2E 8QG

 Ave Mario, from the people behind Gloria and Circolo Popolare, follows the Big Mamma restaurant template.
 It's gaudily decorated and with huge dishes on offer like the enormous ice cream cake that they wheel about the room or a veal Milanese that's twice as big as your head (and huge cocktails too).
-Not everyone's a fan - The Standard's Jimi Famurewa was underwhelmed - but it's been an instant hit, of course.
+Not everyone's a fan - The Standard's Jimi Famurewa was underwhelmed - but it's an instant hit.

 Shoreditch - 1 Redchurch Street, London E2 7DJ

 BAO have mastered the art of the bao bun - now they've moved on to noodles, with beef noodles being the key draw at this Shoreditch restaurant.
 But worry not - bao buns are available too as well as many never-before-seen dishes.
 It even has two karaoke rooms.
 This latest branch of the BAO empire wowed The Standard's Jimi Famurewa who called it "a transporting, instant classic".

 Carnaby - 19 Kingly Street, Soho, London, W1B 5PY